Routing

 Routing components

-Routing configurations consist of a rule preset, rules with conditions, splits, and segments, each essential for directing and optimizing payment traffic.
+Routing configurations consist of several components, each essential for directing and optimizing payment traffic.

-• Preset sets initial conditions, like blocking payments or enforcing Guide
+• Rule preset sets initial conditions, like blocking payments or enforcing Guide

 3D Secure (3DS) enhances online payment security by adding an extra authentication step for credit and debit card transactions.